juliosouzam/juliosouzam/README.md

 Study at **Unichristus** - I'm majoring in **Information Systems**💻

-I’m currently working in Sistema FIEC as a Software Developer
+I’m currently working in Blanko as a Backend Developer

 I’m currently learning Clean Architecture, DDD and TDD with Typescript